RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/11_finding_files.md

 ### QUESTION #11 (Part 2):

 ```
-Find all files and directories which is created by a user "natasha" in to this system and copy it into a "/root/natashafiles" directory.
+Find all files and directories which is created by the user "natasha" in this system, then
+copy them into the ```/root/natashafiles``` directory.
 ```

 ***